meditationstuff/protocol_1/index.md

 And let's be clear.

-Radical self-compassion, radical self-alignment, radical self-care, self-warmth is maybe *necessary*/&#8203;"necessary" for us to look at the "darkest"/&#8203;darkest parts of ourselves.
+Radical self-compassion, self-kindness, radical self-alignment, radical self-care, self-warmth is maybe *necessary*/&#8203;"necessary" for us to look at the "darkest"/&#8203;darkest parts of ourselves.

 This discussion presumes/&#8203;presupposes that those "darkest" parts are there, but we're just kind of vaguely pointing.
 There's a there, there, but it's vague; it's nebulous.
 Not to overly reify any of this.